AlexanderArmua/luxor-pokemon-adapter/README.md

 [http://localhost:3000/api-docs/](http://localhost:3000/api-docs/)

 ## Database Client

-We use pgadmin4 to start a postgresql web client to query directly the database
+We can check the database status, connecting to it with any Postgresql client.
+The credentials are the same as the .env file.
-- User: alexander@mail.com
+- Username: alexander
-- Pass: root
+- Password: admin1234

 ## Approach Taken